 It is possible to move a Plex Media Server installation from one computer/system to another in most cases.
 It won’t necessarily be possible in all instances.
 For this article, we’ll refer to the old and new Plex Media Servers as the “Source” and “Destination” installations, respectively.

 These instructions are designed for moving between two systems running the same operating system (e.g. Windows to Windows).
-It is generally possible to move between different operating systems, but that’s much more complicated and requires mapping the additional server settings from how they’re stored in one operating system to the other (e.g. mapping Windows registry values to the OS X
+It is generally possible to move between different operating systems, but that’s more complicated and requires mapping the additional server settings from how they’re stored in one operating system to the other (e.g. mapping Windows registry values to the OS X

 plist file).
 That is not officially supported and not covered here.

 Note: If you’re switching between operating systems, it may not be possible to retain all preferences.
-In all cases, it may not be possible to retain any existing server shares that may have been set up on the source installation.
+In all cases, it may not be possible to retain any existing library access that may have been granted to other Plex accounts on the source installation.

 Disable Emptying of Trash